Mephi78/obsidian-help-de/de/Teams/Security considerations for teams.md

 ### Account security

 **Does Obsidian support Single Sign-On (SSO)?**
 Obsidian does not support SSO.
-In most use cases, Obsidian does not require an account or sign-on in your workplace, unless you are using [[Introduction to Obsidian Publish|Obsidian Publish]] or [[Introduction to Obsidian Sync|Obsidian Sync]].
+In most use cases, Obsidian does not require an account or sign-on in your workplace, unless you are using [[Obsidian Publish/Einführung|Obsidian Publish]] or [[Obsidian Sync/Einführung|Obsidian Sync]].

 **Does Obsidian support Multi-Factor Authentication (MFA)?**
 Obsidian supports [[2-factor authentication]] (2FA) for Obsidian accounts, but it does not support 2FA for opening and using the base application.
-Users of [[Introduction to Obsidian Sync|Obsidian Sync]] and [[Introduction to Obsidian Publish|Obsidian Publish]] who have 2FA enabled will be required to confirm their 2FA key when they first log into the application.
+Users of [[Obsidian Sync/Einführung|Obsidian Sync]] and [[Obsidian Publish/Einführung|Obsidian Publish]] who have 2FA enabled will be required to confirm their 2FA key when they first log into the application.

 ### Assessments and certifications